Gove denies knowing of Government ‘interference’ with independent Teesworks probe

 The announcement of the probe last year caused controversy over the decision not to involve the public spending watchdog.

+It is currently due to be completed this spring, having initially been expected last summer.

-Mr Gove said “no one wants this published more than Ben Houchen”, the Tory Mayor of Teesside, because he wants the issues to be tackled in time for the vote.
+Mr Gove insisted that “no one wants (it) published more than” Ben Houchen, the Tory Mayor of Tees Valley who chairs the South Tees Development Corporation which oversees the Teesworks development.

-Asked whether he could commit to releasing the report before the pre-election period, the minister said: “I think we have to.”
+Asked whether he could commit to releasing the report before purdah – the pre-election period – the minister said: “I think we have to.”

-Mr Gove confirmed that some people in the Department for Levelling Up, Housing and Communities would have seen “at least part of it” but that he has not seen it.
+Mr Gove confirmed that some in the Department for Levelling Up, Housing and Communities (DLUHC) will have seen “at least part of it” but that he has not seen it.

 Concerns about the Teesworks project were previously raised by Labour MP Andy McDonald (Middlesbrough) in the Commons, who alleged “truly shocking, industrial-scale corruption” related to funding in Teesside.